 "This is what DSAchieves aims to solve.
 We build coalitions with hospitals, researchers and parent-advocates."

 Just this month Harvard, Mass General, Nationwide Childrens, NIH and the Alzheimer's Association all had representatives in Columbus discussing the structure of the new Down Syndrome BioBank.

-THE CHECK FROM ELEVEN WARRIORS HAS BEEN DIRECTLY APPLIED TO THE PURCHASE OF THE DOWN SYNDROME NATIONAL BIOBANK AT NATIONWIDE CHILDRENS.
+ELEVEN WARRIORS READERS HELPED FUND THE ACQUISITION OF THE DOWN SYNDROME NATIONAL BIOBANK AT NATIONWIDE CHILDRENS.